victorhqc/min-vid/docs/metrics.md

 * Object: `contextmenu`
   * method: `activate`
-    * Sent when the user right-clicks a video and sends it to the Min Vid player.
+    * Sent when the user right-clicks a video link and sends it to the Min Vid player.

 * Object: `error_view`
   * method: `render`